hedronium/miden/readme.md

 </p>

 # Introduction
-Miden is an assembler that assembles MIPS assembly to machine code.
-It generates machine code for 16-bit RISC processors, and as a result, it only supports a subset of the MIPS assembly.
+Miden is an assembler that assembles MIPS assembly to machine code for 16-bit RISC processors.

+# Instruction Set Architecture
+Miden supports 7 instructions and 8 registers.
+You can find more information [here](https://github.com/nahiyan/miden/blob/master/doc/isa.md).

 # Example